Farm solar cost by system size — full price ladder

 - ✓ DNO G99 grid connection application end-to-end

-- ✓ FETF grant application written (90%+ approval rate)
+- ✓ grant application written as part of the quote

 - ✓ Asbestos cement assessment; licensed removal coordinated if needed